Language and Communication

 The saying goes, “The pen is mightier than the sword,” meaning that the written word has more potency than violence.
 This is true because a community reflects the language and communication that prevail within it.
 People create language, which creates communities, which create people, and so on: it is a cycle.
 This cycle is constantly influencing the individual and the masses, reshaping societies through the eras.
 The language spoken and written within a society represents and forms the community’s values, nature, and culture.

 Colette Gerstmann is an 8th grader at Saint Ann’s School in Brooklyn, New York.
 She lives with her parents, sister and dog.
-She likes animals, art, reading, writing, playing the clarinet, singing, playing tennis, and dance.
+She likes animals, art, reading, writing, playing the clarinet, singing, playing tennis, and dancing.